-How to Wire an Outlet and Add an Electrical Outlet
+How to Add and Wire an Electrical Outlet

 Use this easy method to install a new electrical outlet without a lot of wire pulling.